-The Masisi zone is located northwest of Lake Kivu.
+Four area sources are used to characterise this group, each with a sub-region of higher seismicity.
+The northernmost area, the Masisi zone, is located northwest of Lake Kivu.
 A study of earthquake focal mechanisms by Tanaka et al. (1980) showed that the direction of the fault traces in that area is SE-NW, and the average focal mechanism is normal faulting with the tension axis perpendicular to the strike of the fault traces.
-The last strong earthquake occurred in the Masisi area on 29 April 1995 (M_b 5.1, Mavonga, 2007; M_W 5.4, Barth et al., 2007).

-The most prominent seismotectonic features in this region are the Upemba and Moero (or Mweru) Rifts.
+The last strong earthquake occurred in the Masisi area on 29 April 1995 ( $M_b$ 5.1, Mavonga, 2007; $M_W$ 5.4, Barth et al., 2007).
+To the south, the most prominent seismotectonic features are the Upemba and Mweru Rifts.
 The Upemba Rift is characterized by a NE-SW striking fault extending along its eastern side (Studt et al., 1908).
-The Upemba Rift may extend northward to the Kabalo area, which experienced an earthquake with magnitude $M{\rm W}$ 6.5 on 11 September 1992.
+It may extend northward to the Kabalo area, which experienced an earthquake with magnitude $M_W$ 6.5 on 11 September 1992.
 Detailed investigation has revealed that the main geological features in the Kabalo area trend in the NNE-SSW direction, similar to those found in the Upemba Rift (Zana et al., 2004).